ZX Spectrum: ZX Spectrum +2A, +2B and +3B

 The ZX Spectrum +2A was a new version of the Spectrum +2 using the same circuit board as the Spectrum +3.
 It was sold from late 1988 and unlike the original grey +2 is housed in a black case.
+The six datacorder buttons are blank on the black +2A/B with the function graphics (play, pause, eject etc.) being printed above them on the case, whereas the graphics are directly on the datacorder buttons of the grey +2.
 The Spectrum +2A/+3 motherboard (AMSTRAD part number Z70830) was designed so that it could be assembled with a +2 style "datacorder" connected instead of the floppy disk controller.
 The power supply of the ZX Spectrum +2A uses the same pinout as the +3.

 The ZX Spectrum +2B and ZX Spectrum +3B were released in 1989.
 They are functionally similar in design to the Spectrum +2A and +3, though changes to the generation of the audio output signal were made to resolve problems with clipping.
 The +2B board has no provision for floppy disk controller circuitry, while the +3B motherboard has no provision for connecting an internal tape drive.

 Production of all Amstrad Spectrum models ended in 1992.